For further information, please contact the General chair: Pierre-Emmanuel Gaillardon

 Professor at Eindhoven University of Technology,

-Exascale Computing for Radio Astronomy: How to Program?
+Exascale Computing for Radio Astronomy: Mapping Dataflow Graphs to Circuits

-Next generation radio telescopes will generate compute workloads in the exascale range, that is, roughly 1B scalar units running @1GHz (MPSoC'15).
-GPUs will fall one decimal order of magnitude short to meet the power target of 100GFLOPs/Watt, whereas FPGAs might just do the trick (MPSoC'16).
+Next generation radio telescopes will generate compute workloads in the exascale range, that is, roughly 1B scalar units running @1GHz [MPSoC'15].
+GPUs as accelerators will fall one decimal order of magnitude short to meet the power target of 100GFLOPs/Watt, whereas FPGAs might just do the trick [MPSoC'16].
+Dataflow appears to be a promising programming model for this purpose [MPSoC'17].

 Kees van Berkel started his R&D career at Philips Research in 1980, after receiving an MSc degree in EE from TU Delft.
 Since 2000 he has been a fellow at Philips, NXP, ST-Ericsson, and Ericsson, until mid 2015.
 He obtained a PhD in CS from TU Eindhoven in 1992, where he is a part-time full professor since 1996.